abhinav/goldmark-mermaid/README.md

 By default, goldmark-mermaid will pick between the two, based on whether it was able to find the `mmdc` executable on your `$PATH`.

+## License

+This software is made available under the MIT license.